snidercs/luabot/README.md

-# botlib
+# snidermm

-C++ core library for Robotics... for now.
-Library might become a general support library for all of C.S. at snider. dfdfdfdgd
+C++ core library.
+Library might become a general support library for all of C.S. at snider.

 ## Building with meson.

 ### Dependencies